A geometric theory of zero area singularities in general relativity: The Riemannian ZAS inequality

 \subsection{A conjecture in conformal geometry}

-Our tool in the proof of Theorem \ref{thm_zas_ineq} will be the Riemannian Penrose Inequality.
+Our main tool in the proof of Theorem \ref{thm_zas_ineq} is the Riemannian Penrose inequality.
 The latter applies to manifolds whose boundary is a minimal surface, so it will be necessary to transform our manifold into such (by a conformal change, for example).
 This motivates the following problem, independent of ZAS theory.

-\textbf{Problem:} Given a smooth asymptotically flat manifold $(N,h)$ with boundary (and no singularities), is it possible to find a positive harmonic function $u$ such that the boundary has zero mean curvature in the metric $u^4 h$?
-(We require $u$ to be harmonic so that the sign of scalar curvature is preserved; this will be discussed further below.)
-It turns out that \textbf{the answer is no}, even if superharmonic functions are allowed.
-As a counterexample, consider the spherically symmetric metric $ds^2=dr^2+\frac{A(r)}{4\pi} d\sigma^2$, with $A(r)/4\pi$ given on $[0,2\pi]$ as $1+\epsilon+\sin(r)$, with $\epsilon > 0$.
-Smoothly extend $A(r)$ to $[0,\infty)$ so that it 1) remains positive and 2) is given by $A(r)=4\pi r^2$ outside of a compact set.
-(The geometric significance of this asymptotically flat metric is 1) its boundary has positive mean curvature (since $A'(0)>0$) and 2) the ratio of the areas of the sphere at $r=0$ and at $r=3\pi/2$ gets arbitrarily large as $\epsilon \to 0$.)
-The general spherically symmetric harmonic function can be written as
+\textbf{Problem:} Given a smooth asymptotically flat manifold $(N,h)$ with compact boundary (and no singularities), find a positive harmonic function $u$ such that the boundary has zero mean curvature in the metric $u^4 h$ and $u$ approaches a constant at infinity.
+(We require $u$ to be harmonic so that the sign of scalar curvature is preserved.)
+Unfortunately, this problem is unsolvable in general.
+Proposition 6 of \cite{jauregui} gives the following geometric obstruction: if mean curvature $H$ of the boundary of $(N,h)$ exceeds $4\nu(\varphi)$ (where $\varphi$ is harmonic with respect to $h$, 0 on $\Sigma$ and 1 at infinity, and $\nu$ is the inward point normal to the boundary), then no such harmonic function $u$ exists so that $u^4h$ has zero mean curvature boundary.
+An adaptation of the argument shows that this procedure still fails even if $u$ is allowed to be superharmonic.
+A topological obstruction to solving the above problem can be found in \cite{bray_npms}.